ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 A proposed congestion control algorithm should explore how the algorithm performs with non-compliant senders, receivers, or routers.
-In addition, the proposal should explore how an alternate congestion control algorithm performs with outside attackers.
+In addition, the proposal should explore how a proposed congestion control algorithm performs with outside attackers.
 This can be particularly important for proposed congestion control algorithms that involve explicit feedback from routers along the path.